June 11, 2020 – UPDATE

 When I’ve done this workout on my Wahoo Kickr I’ve prioritized a power target in Erg mode and used HR as a descriptive measure of time >90%VO2max, aiming to maximize duration

->88%>90% HRmax) I will naturally put out greater power at the beginning of the workout to rapidly bring my HR up to target.
-Once I’m at my target and as fatigue begins to accumulate, my power will end up decreasing through the workout and my HR will likely remain steady at or slightly above my target.
+HRRPE of 9/10, I will naturally put out greater power at the beginning of the workout when the effort feels easier.
+As fatigue begins to accumulate, my power will end up decreasing through the workout in order to keep the relative effort at 9/10, or “not quite blowing up!”.

-This naturally produces a decreasing-power interval, which I talk further about below.
+This naturally produces a Hard-Start interval, which I talk further about below.

 If my intervals are prescribed via target Power (eg. work intervals at 400 W) I’m more likely to hold a constant power output through the workout, especially if I’m locked in to Erg mode.
-My HR will be slower to rise initially, but eventually may reach higher HRpeak than it would in the HR-prescriptive workout, since even as I fatigue the power will remain constant and unrelenting.
+My HR and RPE will be slower to rise than it would in the RPE-prescribed workout, since even as I fatigue the power will remain constant and unrelenting.
 Or I might even fail the workout at the given power target if I fatigue too rapidly.

 I was very satisfied following the Rønnestad 30/15 protocol as my go-to VO2max workout.
 I felt like I was able to reach a good balance of output workload (power) and input workload (HR) in order to maximize duration accumulated >90% VO2max.

-Then I encountered some studies looking at decreasing-power intervals.
+Then I encountered some studies looking at Hard-Start intervals.

-Recall above that when prescribing workouts via HR, power will naturally decrease through the workout as fatigue increases.
-The body becomes less efficient through an interval at producing power, so for the same perceived effort and HR, power output will decrease.
+Recall above that when prescribing workouts via HR, power will naturally start higher and decrease through the workout as fatigue increases.
+The body becomes less efficient at producing power during a hard interval, so for the same perceived effort and HR, power output will decrease.

-Decreasing-power intervals are where power is manually manipulated to maintain VO2 above target as long as possible – ie. to maximize time >90VO2max.
-This is done with an initial extreme intensity workload to rapidly raise VO2 and HR, then reducing power to match rising fatigue and maintain either VO2 (if measuring in a lab) or HR above target.
+Hard-start intervals are where power is manually modulated to maintain VO2 above target as long as possible – ie. to maximize time >90VO2max.
+This is done with an initial extreme intensity workload to rapidly raise VO2 and HR, then reducing power to match rising fatigue and maintain an elevated VO2.

 Billat et al, 2013 found that by carefully manipulating power workload in real-time responding to subjects’ measured VO2 (via gas exchange analysis), they could maintain >90%VO2max continuously in excess of 15 minutes!